 The civil rights movement was very, very clear about the role of the FBI.
 And it wasn’t just the FBI; it goes back to the Justice Department; back to Washington; back to politics; back to Kennedy appointing racist judges in Alabama, Mississippi, and Georgia to do favors for his Southern Democratic political cronies, only becoming concerned about black people when things appeared on television that embarrassed the administration and the nation before the world.

-There was a jury of fairly well known Americans- college presidents, writers, other people-assembled to hear the testimony.
-The black people’s testimony before the press and an audience was recorded and transcribed.
+There was a jury of fairly well-known Americans- college presidents, writers, other people assembled to hear the testimony.
+The black people’s testimony before the press and an audience were recorded and transcribed.
 They testified that what was going to happen in Mississippi that summer with all these volunteers coming down was very, very dangerous.
 They testified about their experiences, about their history of being beaten, about the bodies of black people found floating in the rivers of Mississippi and they said, people are going to get killed; we need the protection of the federal government.

 Also appearing at this hearing were specialists in constitutional law who made the proper legal points that the federal government had absolute power to protect people going down into Mississippi.
 Section 333, Title 10 of the U.S. Code (some numbers burn themselves into you because you have to use them again and again) gives the federal government the power to do anything to enforce constitutional rights when local authorities either refused or failed to protect those rights.

-Well, why didn’t they put that in the film?
+Well, why did?t they put that in the film?
 Why didn’t anybody say anything about that?
 So the FBI are the heroes of this film.

 But, it just interested me.
 In 1908, under Theodore Roosevelt, his Attorney General, a man named Bonaparte, a grand nephew of Napoleon-set up the Bureau of Investigation which later became the FBI.
 One of its first acts was to enforce a new federal law- the Mann Act.
 This law made it illegal to transport women across state lines for immoral purposes.